aappddeevv/scalajs-reaction/README.md

 facades/implementations available:

-- https://github.com/eldis/scalajs-react: Very clean class oriented react implementation.
+- https://github.com/eldis/scalajs-react: Very clean class oriented react implementation different jagolly's below.
 Class oriented but has a builder as well and includes purely functional (stateless) component support as well.
 No macros.
 Allows ES class-like syntax.
-Has wrappers for japgolly.
-This lib was created to get around "wrapping" and other artifacts that the author was not fond of in japgolly.
+This lib was created to get around "wrapping" and other artifacts that the author was not fond of.
 - https://github.com/eldis/scalajs-redux: Redux facade by the same as above.
 - https://github.com/shogowada/scalajs-reactjs: More functionally oriented
   facade.
 Contains redux facades and more.
-- https://github.com/japgolly/scalajs-react: The can't shoot yourself in the foot implementation. well supported and thought out but a bit more complex API wise.
+- https://github.com/japgolly/scalajs-react: The "can't shoot yourself in the foot" implementation.
+Well supported and thought out but a bit more complex API wise.
 - https://slinky.shadaj.me: Newcomer.
 Uses macros smartly.
 Allows you to use scala.js components in js as well.
 Uses some macros to help with javascript